Garden Renovation Costs

 Garden Renovation Labour Costs and Timescales

-It can usually take six months to a year or more from the first meeting with a garden architect to a fully built and planted plot.
-In addition, there are various times of the year when garden renovations are complex because the weather affects the day's work, making the process longer.
+It can usually take 6 months to a year or more from the first meeting with a garden designer to a fully built and planted plot.
+There are various times of the year when garden renovations are complex because the weather affects the day's work, making the process longer.

-The months of April and May, on the other hand, are perfect for garden landscaping and tree planting, shrubs, and perennials.
+The months of April and May are perfect for garden landscaping and tree planting, shrubs, and perennials.
 Your plants would have the chance to grow and adapt during the spring months before the summer and autumn.
-On the other hand, the fall is the best time to begin landscaping.

 Cost Factors of Renovating a Garden